Illustrator Mica Angela Hendricks in Jerry’s Artist Spotlight!

 I happily served 4 years in Hawaii as a Photolithographer, leading a prepress topographic mapping team.
 While there, I became the resident unit expert on Adobe Photoshop, and instructed senior officers, MOS instructors, and enlisted personel on the process of digital manipulation, 4-color process printing and color sperations.

 I now travel all over the world with my husband(who is still in the military), our totally amazing daughter Myla, and our hairy children, Scout (a boxer) and Adie( a Boston Terrier).

-I work primarily in ballpoint pen and acrylics, Prismacolor Premier Brush Tip set of 200 markers and have been published in several magazines, newspapers and websites, and featured in a 6-book children’s series on pirates.
+I work primarily in ballpoint pen and acrylics, Prismacolor Premier Brush Tip Markers and have been published in several magazines, newspapers and websites, and featured in a 6-book children’s series on pirates.